 (c) the Scheduled Completion Date shall not be adjusted to take account of any unforeseen difficulties or costs.

-For the purposes of this Clause, unforeseeable difficulties include physical conditions like man-made ornatural physical conditions including sub-surface and hydrological conditions which the Contractor encounters at the Site during execution of the Works.
+For the purposes of this Clause, unforeseeable difficulties include natural physical conditions including sub-surface and hydrological conditions which the Contractor encounters at the Site during execution of the Works.

 [3.9 Training of Authority’s personnel